niquet/learn-fast/README.md

 **Example for "distributed tracing":**

-1. Spans and trace IDs
+1. Spans and trace IDs.
-2. Context propagation between services
+2. Context propagation between services.
-3. Visualizing traces in a dashboard (e.g., Jaeger)
+3. Visualizing traces in a dashboard (e.g., Jaeger).

 If you’re unsure where to start, **try ADEPT** to get a sense of the topic: